Rybo713/Hakku/README.md

 # Hakku
-A command-line utility which shows the user their system info and a bunch of useful tools and tweaks.
+A command-line utility which shows the user their system info and a bunch of useful tools and tweaks for macOS.

 <img src="https://i.imgur.com/SUDUa2r.png" alt="HackTool" align="left" height="520px">